HowTo: RaspberryPi – Install MQTT server on the RaspberryPi

 Check the status of the MQTT server

-After installation "Mosquitto" will be started automatically.
-If this worked can be checked with the following command:
+After installation, “Mosquitto” will start automatically.
+You can check whether this worked with the following command:

 sudo service mosquito status